datumorphism/datumorphism.github.io/content/wiki/tools/jupyter.md

 ---
 title: "Jupyter Notebook"
-excerpt: "Jupyter Notebook is a useful tool for data scientists"
+description: "Jupyter Notebook is a useful tool for data scientists"
 date: 2018-06-20T15:58:49-04:00
 toc: true
 category:
-- 'Tools'
+- Tools
-tag:
+tags:
-- 'Tools'
+- Tools
 - Jupyter
-weight: 1
 references:
 - name: "Built-in magic command @ ipython"
   link: https://ipython.readthedocs.io/en/stable/interactive/magics.html
+weight: 1
 ---

 ## Magics

 1. `%lsmagic` will show all the magics, including line magics and cell magics.

    1. Line magics are magics start with one `%`;
    2. Cell magics are magics that can be used in the whole cell even with line breaks, where the cell should start with `%%`.